gwenhael-le-moine/x48ng/README.md

 ## What more I would like to do:

+### short term

-1. clean-up further.
+- clean-up further.
-2. split the core emulator in a lib and have the GUI use that to cleanly separate the two.
+- split the core emulator in a lib and have the GUI use that to cleanly separate the two.
-3. have a more modern GUI in gtk4
+- port from sdl1.2 to sdl2
+- bring back the debugger?
-4. can something be merged from droid48? [ https://github.com/shagr4th/droid48 ]
+- can something be merged from droid48? [ https://github.com/shagr4th/droid48 ]

+### long(er) term

+- GUI in gtk(4)?
-99. support the HP49g ROM?
+- support the HP49g ROM?

 ## Compilation